7 New Year growth resolutions for small businesses

 This one is tricky.
 Depending on your niche and the level of your business development, you might gain a lot from networking events or you might be wasting your time.
 To understand which of the two options is yours, think about your aims for the networking events.
 Are you aiming to meet your biggest investor?
 Then you're probably wasting your time.
 Yes, there is a chance for this to happen, but similarly there is a chance for meeting your future wife on such event, yet you don't get frustrated when this doesn't happen.
 So the key here is to realise that this probably won't happen, and if it will, the investor most likely won't be worth hours spent on finding the one.

 It's crucial to realise that networking is more about building strong relationships.
 Firstly, it's a marathon as opposed to a sprint.
 You won't just meet someone and everything will figure itself out.
 It's a slow process where you build connections slowly as you keep meeting the same people on different events, and finally taking your relationship outside of networking events.
 You shouldn't even necessarily exchange business cards; rather, you exchange stories, inspire and help each other, as most people there are just starting out.
+Having the best virtual business card ready can be helpful, but focus more on genuine interactions.
 So, if you feel like you have time for building relationships more for the sake of expanding your social circle than hoping for that one investor to pay attention to you - do it.
 However, if you're buried with work and you haven't slept or seen your dog for the past 6 weeks, abandon networking events and focus your valuable time on something more effective.
 That actually might have a bigger chance of resulting in business growth.

 7. Keep learning.